alan-turing-institute/AIrsenal/CONTRIBUTING.md

 # Contributing to AIrsenal

 **Welcome to the AIrsenal repository!**
+We're excited you're here and want to contribute.

 We hope that these guidelines make it as easy as possible to get involved.
+If you have any questions that aren't discussed below, please let us know by opening an [issue](https://github.com/alan-turing-institute/AIrsenal/issues).

 We welcome all contributions from documentation to testing to writing code.
-Don't let trying to be perfect get in the way of being good - exciting ideas are more important than perfect pull requests!
+Don't let trying to be perfect get in the way of being good - exciting ideas are more important than perfect pull requests.

 ## Table of contents